GTK-teaching/NGS-intro/_episodes/02-quality-control.md

 ~~~
 {: .output}

 This didn't work.
 We unzipped the first file and then got a warning
 message for each of the other `.zip` files.
 This is because `unzip`
 expects to get only one zip file as input.
 We could go through and
 unzip each file one at a time, but this is very time consuming and
 error-prone.
 Someday you may have 500 files to unzip!

-A more efficient way is to use a `for` loop like we learned in the Shell Genomics lesson to iterate through all of
+A more efficient way is to use a `for` loop like we learned in the bash lesson to iterate through all of
 our `.zip` files.
 Let's see what that looks like and then we'll
 discuss what we're doing with each line of our loop.

 ~~~
-for filename in *.zip
+for filename in *.zip; do
-> do
-> unzip $filename
+ unzip $filename
-> done
+done
 ~~~
 {: .language-bash}

 In this example, the input is six filenames (one filename for each of our `.zip` files).
 Each time
 the loop iterates, it will assign a file name to the variable `filename` and run the